eloj/radix-sorting/README.md

 create opportunity for a wider radix to skip columns at the MSB end of the key.

 Calculating a mask of which columns are relevant can be done efficiently in one pass using simple bit-operations.
-We already do this pass to generate histograms, so no performance is lost here.
+We already do this pass to generate histograms, so little performance is lost here.

+The mask tells us the maximum amount of bit-compaction that can be achieved, and so we can decide to skip it if it wouldn't expose any whole radix-N columns.

+One basic first approach would be to use the mask to shift out/ignore low bits that are the same, as long as we can shift enough that a full column becomes available for skipping.

-The mask can then be used together with a parallel bit-extraction instruction, where available, to pack the keys.
+More optimally, the mask can be used together with a parallel bit-extraction instruction, where available, to pack the keys.
 On AMD64 this instruction is called `PEXT` and is part of the [BMI2 instruction set](https://en.wikipedia.org/wiki/Bit_manipulation_instruction_set#BMI2_(Bit_Manipulation_Instruction_Set_2)).

-The mask will also tell us the maximum amount of bit compaction that can be achieved, and so we can decide to skip it if it wouldn't expose any whole radix-N columns.

-This is an active area of research.
+This is an active [area of research](https://github.com/eloj/binary-search-kdf/blob/master/relbits.cpp).

 ### <a name="histogram-memory"></a> Histogram memory